Subsistence Homesteads Division

 The Subsistence Homesteads Division (or Division of Subsistence Homesteads, SHD or DSH) of the United States Department of the Interior was a New Deal agency that was intended to relieve industrial workers and struggling farmers from complete dependence on factory or agricultural work.
-The program was created to provide relatively low-cost homesteads, including a home and small plots of land that would allow people to sustain themselves.
+The program was created to provide low-rent homesteads, including a home and small plots of land that would allow people to sustain themselves.
 Through the program, 34 communities were built.
+Residents were not allowed to purchase their homes for at least five years.
+They could not build up equity or make improvements or sell their property.
+These restrictions alienated people who were eager for homeownership.
+According to an in-depth sociological study in Alabama, "Practically, all participants in the new programs prefer an arrangement whereby they can purchase rather than rent their homes."
+The policy left the transient population in place—people who had less interest in long term community relationships.
 Unlike subsistence farming, subsistence homesteading is based on a family member or members having part-time, paid employment.

 Philosophy

 The subsistence homesteading program was based on an agrarian, "back-to-the-land" philosophy which meant a partial return to the simpler, farming life of the past.
 Eleanor and Franklin Roosevelt both endorsed the idea that for poor people, rural life could be healthier than city life.
 Cooperation, community socialization, and community work were also emphasized.
 However, going "back-to-the-land" did not always sit well with people stuck in outlying "stranded communities" without jobs.
 According to Liz Straw of the Tennessee Historical Commission, the most controversial were those rural communities of long-unemployed miners or timber workers whom opponents of subsistence homesteading thought unlikely to thrive without better job opportunities.